 When not working, Skinner relaxed by playing piano, painting, and reading books – he particularly enjoyed mystery stories.

-He officially retired from his professorship at Harvard in 1974, aged 70, but continued working until his death.
+He officially retired from his professorship at Harvard in 1974, age 70, but continued working until his death.

 B.F.
-Skinner died at the age of 86 on August 18, 1990 in Cambridge, Massachusetts from complications resulting from leukemia.
+Skinner died age 86 on August 18, 1990 in Cambridge, Massachusetts from complications of leukemia.
 He was survived by his wife and daughters.
 He was buried in Mount Auburn Cemetery, Cambridge, Massachusetts.
 His wife Yvonne was buried alongside him after her death in 1997.

 Author of this page: The Doc